-In March 2007 Viacom sued YouTube and Google alleging that they should be held responsible for the copyright infringements committed by YouTube users.
-The lawsuit seeks more than $1 billion in damages and came on the heels of Viacom's delivery of more than 100 000 takedown notices targeting videos allegedly owned by Viacom (which YouTube promptly complied with).
-Shortly after the Viacom lawsuit a number of class actions were also filed on behalf of sports leagues music publishers and other copyright owners against YouTube all based on the same theory.
+In March 2007, Viacom sued YouTube and Google, alleging that they should be held responsible for the copyright infringements committed by YouTube users.
+The lawsuit sought more than $1 billion in damages and came on the heels of Viacom's delivery of more than 100 000 takedown notices targeting videos allegedly owned by Viacom (which YouTube promptly complied with).
+Shortly after the Viacom lawsuit, a number of class actions were also filed on behalf of sports leagues music publishers and other copyright owners against YouTube all based on the same theory.

-These lawsuits will test the strength of the DMCA safe harbors as applied to online service providers that host text audio and video on behalf of users.
+These lawsuits tested the strength of the DMCA safe harbors as applied to online service providers that host text audio and video on behalf of users.
 The whole idea of the DMCA safe harbors was to provide legal protections for online service providers like YouTube who otherwise would hesitate to create the online platforms that have revolutionized creativity culture and commerce.
-Consequently the outcome of this case will be important not just for YouTube but also for lots of other online services including eBay, Blogger, Flickr, Scribd, Amazon, and many others.
+Consequently, the outcome of this case is important not just for YouTube but also for lots of other online services including eBay, Blogger, Flickr, Scribd, Amazon, and many others.
 Previous court rulings have recognized that the safe harbors apply to video hosting sites.

 The Justia case page provides a more complete set of filings in this case.